SZXC-WG/LocalGen-new/README.md

 - **`release`**: Used for saving releases of older versions (v1-v4) and storing map/fonts. **Releases for newer versions can be found in the releases page.**

 To contribute to our project, please create a pull request on the `v5.0` branch.
 Thanks.

+> [!CAUTION]
+>
+> You are currently viewing the `master` branch, for v6.
+This new version is still in development and not ready yet.
+>
+> Please download older versions for the full game from the [the releases page](http://github.com/SZXC-WG/LocalGen-new/releases).
+>
+> If you'd like to build the project by yourself, visit a `v5.x` branch.
+Enjoy!

 ## Star History